iohan/sass-boilerplate-mockup/README.md

 # Sass Boilerplate Mockup

-## Create mockups fast using this Sass Boilerplate
+#### Create mockups fast using this Sass Boilerplate

+Before you start using heavy frameworks and dynamic content, use this boilerplate to create your template in no-time.

 #### Sass watch to create style.css

+In the terminal, run the line below to process your _.scss-files into _.css-files.
+It will watch for any changes process it immediately.

     sass --watch sass/main.scss css/style.css